In the realm of full-size SUVs, the Ford Expedition stands tall as a dependable workhorse. But not all model years are created equal.

 The Ford Expedition burst onto the scene in 1997, marking Ford’s bold entry into the large SUV market.
 This sturdy beast quickly made a name for itself, offering a potent mix of size, power, and versatility that had family-haulers and heavy-duty users alike sitting up and taking notice.

 Stepping in as the Bronco‘s larger, formidable cousin, the Expedition came out swinging with impressive specs for its time.
-We’re talking powerful V8 engines – either a 4.6L or a mightier 5.4L – paired with a spacious interior and towing capabilities that could make a pickup truck blush.
+We’re talking robust V8 engines – either a 4.6L or a mightier 5.4L – paired with a roomy interior and towing capabilities that could make a pickup truck blush.

 Generation | Years |